Investing during market volatility

 Get professional advice

-If you're building a house, starting a business or making some important financial decisions, you would usually get advice to help achieve the best outcome.
+When you're building a house, starting a business or making other important financial decisions, you would usually get advice to help achieve the best outcome.
 It's the same with your retirement savings.
-Instead of building your nest egg alone, a qualified adviser can help you understand the best approach to getting the results you want.
+Instead of building your nest egg alone, a qualified adviser can help you understand the best approach to achieving the results you want.

 Learn more about investment and performance